perryatdmg/basic_python/README.md

 # basic_python
-> Basic setup required for a Python project under Visual Studio Code
-> To fully understand this project you want to go to the authority on how <br/> to setup a Python project under Visual Studio Code here:<br/>
+> Basic setup required for a Python project under Visual Studio Code.
+To fully understand this project you want to go to the authority on how to setup a Python project under Visual Studio Code here:<br/>

 - [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)<br/>
 - [Python testing in Visual Studio Code](https://code.visualstudio.com/docs/python/testing)<br/>